 Central Greece is mostly a mountainous region dominated by the massive ranges of Giona, Agrafa, Tymphristos, Vardoussia, Parnassus, and Iti.
 Several small and fertile plains and valleys lie between these mountains, their formation determined by the rivers Sperchios, Acheloos, Kifissos, Asopos, and Mornos.
 The largest lakes are Trihonis and Amvrakia in western Greece and Iliki in eastern Greece.

-The climate is not the same everywhere, for whereas the sea bord climate is Mediterranean, the inland and mountain regions experience bitter winters and pleasantly cool summers.
-The main products in Central Greece are olive oil, wine, cotton, cereals, rice and tobacco.
-In the mountain regions stock-raising is also well developed.
+The climate is not the same everywhere, for whereas the sea bord climate is the Mediterranean, the inland and mountain regions experience bitter winters and pleasantly cool summers.
+The main products in Central Greece are olive oil, wine, cotton, cereals, rice, and tobacco.
+In the mountain regions, stock-raising is also well developed.
 Ore is mined too in many places: lead and zinc at Lavrion, bauxite in the mountains of Parnassus and Giona, and marble from Penteli.